 Hardwood and Softwood types of wood: “As a general rule, hardwood originates from deciduous trees, those who lose their leaves annually, and softwood originates from resinous trees, those who remain evergreen year long.“

 OK. **Yawn** That’s the definition I found out on the net.
-Thank you to LCN Pallets & Crates for their definition!
+Thank you to LCN Pallets & Crates for their description!
 But where’s a particular wood name to these deciduous trees vs. resinous trees so I can look up pictures?
 There’s no nursing guide for that, haha!
 I first learned that the wood used to make wooden pallets and crates can typically be divided into three categories:

 - High-density hardwood: Birch, Cherry, Oak, Maple, Ash, Beech, Yellow Birch, Elm, and Red Maple